 Hill Engineering RDC

-The Hill Engineering Research and Development Center houses the KU EcoHawks and aids the engineering students to conduct their research which includes fabricating and refurbishing electric vehicles and working with biofuels, photovoltaics and shrouded wind turbine research.
+The Hill Engineering Research and Development Center houses the KU EcoHawks and aids the engineering students to conduct their research which includes fabricating and refurbishing electric vehicles and working with biofuels, photovoltaics (solar panels) and shrouded wind turbine research.

 The building features 45 solar photovoltaic panels on the roof at 260 watts each and 18 solar panels on the entry at 250 watts each.